There hasn’t been any time in my life that I haven’t believed in God.

 I was always an active participant in youth group, but when I was around fifteen I began to ask deeper questions, ones surrounding God’s will and why bad things happen.
 (I think a lot of people ask these sorts of questions at some point.)
 That was probably the year I grappled the most with faith, in the sense I had to work through those questions before taking responsibility for my own relationship with God.
 As I said, there wasn’t any time that I didn’t believe, but my belief became more personal at this point, and something I wanted to intentionally cultivate.

-As I mentioned in this post, when I was in year twelve I went through another spiritual shift.
+Then in year twelve I went through another spiritual shift.

 I felt like there was so much more to life and to God than I was living out and seeing around me.
 I knew I wanted more from Christianity and church but I didn’t know what that looked like or what could be available to me.
 In that year, 2015, my parents lent me numerous books, and they were all real people who were experiencing this “more” that I was seeking.
 These include Chasing the Dragon by Jackie Pullinger and I Dared to Call Him Father by Bilquis Sheikh.